env(1) - NetBSD Manual Pages

 DESCRIPTION

-env executes utility after modifying the environment as specified on the command line.
-The option name=value specifies an environmental variable, name, with a value of value.
-The option `-i' causes env to completely ignore the environment it inherits.
-The option `-u name' causes removal of the name environment variable if it is in the environment.
+env executes utility, with the given arguments, after modifying the envi- ronment as specified on the command line.
+Each name=value option speci- fies an environment variable, name, with a value of value which may be empty, that is to replace an existing environment variable with the same name, or otherwise is to be added to the environment.
+The `-i' option causes env to completely ignore the environment it inher- its.
+The `-C dir' option causes the working directory to be changed to dir, and the environment variable PWD to be removed from the environment.
+The `-u name' option causes removal of the name environment variable if it is in the environment.
 This is similar to the unset command in sh(1).
 The value for name must not include the `=' character.
+To allow for either a name to be added to the environment, or the utility's name (if no environment additions are present), to begin with a minus sign (`-') the first ``--'' argument is required.
+To allow for utility's name to contain an equals character (`=') (anywhere in its word) the second ``--'' is required.
+If there are no name=value argu- ments given, then to allow for utility to contain an equals character, both ``--'' arguments are required.
+The first ends the options, the sec- ond ends the (in this case empty) environment variable additions.
 If no utility is specified, env prints out the names and values of the variables in the environment.
-Each name=value pair is separated by a new line unless -0 is specified, in which case name/value pairs are separated by NUL.
-Both -0 and utility must not be specified together.
+Each name=value pair is separated by a new line unless -0 is specified, in which case name/value pairs are separated by a nul character (`\0').
+The -0 option is ignored if a utility is given.

 EXIT STATUS